 - Increased heart rate

-Prolonged meth abuse can also cause long-term effects like substance use disorder and addiction, as well as the following long-term issues:
+Prolonged meth abuse can also cause several long-term effects, including substance use disorder.

 - Liver damage